Assistance programs Berks County Pennsylvania and Reading.

 Berks Community action agency is maybe the number one non-profit to call for assistance and case management.
 Some information on the resources they offer are below, however other programs are available as well.

 - Housing assistance can include funds to pay rent to help people avoid an eviction and homelessness.
 It will help people deal with challenging circumstances.
 Among other things, the applicant needs to prove the ability to pay their rent on a go forward basis.
 Any deposits or rent will be paid directly to your Berks County landlord.
+There are other free referrals services offered too, including clients can get help finding low income housing units.

 - Weatherization is offered for homes, including mobile units.
 It is federal government created and will help people save money by improving the energy efficiency of their home.
 It may also address minor repairs or safety issues.
 Weather stripping, furnace tune ups, and replacing or repairing doors is available in Pennsylvania.
 Find details on weatherization in Pennsylvania.